Frederick George Penney

 Lance Corporal Frederick George Penney of the 1/4th Hampshire Regiment (T.F.)
 Battalion, Regimental Number 200790, died of illness on 29th November 1917, aged 25, and is buried at Baghdad North Gate Cemetery, Iraq.

-Frederick was born on 30th September 1892, to Albert Edgar, a fish merchant, and Caroline (née Matthews) Penney, at Hamble 1, Hampshire.
-He was the second of five children, one of whom was an adopted cousin.
-He had an older brother Albert (1891), and three younger sisters, Winifred (1897), Edith (1902), and Emily Matthews (1892) who was the adopted niece of Caroline.
-No records for the Matthews family have been found which may have explained why Emily was adopted.
-Caroline, at the time of the 1871 census, was one of five children, all of whom were born in Titchfield, Hampshire.
-She had three older brothers, any one of whom who may have been the father of Emily, and also a younger sister if we consider the possibility that Emily may have been illegitimate.
+Frederick was born on 30th September 1892, to Albert Edgar, a fish merchant, and Caroline (née Matthews) Penney, at Hamble,1 Hampshire.
+He was the second child in the family, one of whom was an adopted cousin.
+He had an older brother Albert (1891), and four younger sisters, Elizabeth (born 1895 died 1896), Winifred (1897), Edith (1902), and Emily Matthews (1892) who was the adopted niece of Caroline.
+The Matthews family tree shows that Caroline, at the time of the 1871 census, was one of five children, all of whom were born in Titchfield, Hampshire.
+She had three older brothers, and also a younger sister Sarah Ann.
 All of Caroline’s own children were born in Hamble.
 Emily, like Caroline, was born in Titchfield.
+Records suggest that Emily Matthews was the illegitimate daughter of Caroline’s brother Frederick and Mary Lock, who eventually married in 1900, although their daughter remained with Caroline.
 In the 1901 census the family employed a general servant to help in the house, 19 year old Harriet Williams.
-Caroline recorded in the 1911 census that she had given birth to five children, and that four were still alive.
-There are birth and death records which suggest that a Frederick George had been born in 1891 and then died in 1892 at around the same time as our Frederick George was born.
-One possible explanation is that the first Frederick was the child who, according to the 1911 census return, had died and that Caroline then gave birth to another boy shortly after losing her child and decided to call him Frederick George in memory of her dead baby.

 Hamble-le-Rice is a village in the borough of Eastleigh.
 It is situated at the tip of the Hamble peninsula.
 Frederick was educated at Hamble National School before attending Taunton School in Southampton.

-The census year of 1911 was important in Frederick’s story.
-The census itself describes him as a school teacher.
-He was in fact a pupil teacher at Bursledon School in Southampton.
-During the year he took his Preliminary Examination for the Certificate, as well as the Archbishops’ Examination for Admission for which he was awarded a class 2 pass.
-In the autumn of 1911, Frederick would begin his two years at Winchester Training College.
+By the census of 1911, Frederick was described as a school teacher.
+Frederick then became a pupil teacher at Bursledon School in Southampton.
+He was still only 18 years old and had not yet attended College for his professional training.
+He took his Preliminary Examination for the Certificate in 1911, as well as the Archbishops’ Examination for Admission for which he was awarded a class 2 pass.
+By the autumn of 1911, Frederick would begin his two years at Winchester Training College.

 Winchester Training College